 DOE research is helping make buildings become smarter about the amount and timing of energy use through the Grid-interactive Efficient Buildings (GEB) Initiative.
 In addition to improving the energy efficiency of the overall building, this research focuses on making equipment more intelligent through next-generation sensors, controls, connectivity, and communication.

 Database of State Incentives for Renewables & Efficiency

 SunShot Resource Center

-The Solar Energy Resource Center has over 100 unique documents developed by the U.S. Department of Energy, national laboratories and SunShot awardees.
+The Solar Energy Resource Center has over 100 unique documents developed by DOE, the national laboratories, and SunShot awardees.

 Meet the Technology Expert

 Rois Langner has worked as a building scientist and architectural engineer in the Commercial Buildings Research Group at NREL since the beginning of 2010.
 Her past research efforts have focused on building energy efficiency projects that utilize OpenStudio software to analyze and optimize building design and performance for military and large commercial buildings.
 She has worked with organizations to develop, implement, and maintain energy management policies and systems for continual energy improvement.
 More recently, she has worked to support the small commercial building sector in overcoming barriers that inhibit the adoption of energy efficiency solutions.
 Additionally, Rois supports the U.S. Department of Energy’s Better Buildings Alliance, leading the Renewables Integration Technology Research Team.
 If you would like more information on the Renewables Integration Team, please contact firstname.lastname@example.org.